 If you are wondering whether you should travel to Israel, it is, of course, a personal decision that you should make.
 There are still thousands of tourists in the country having an unforgettable and safe experience.

 “While you should stay open to developments of the conflict, travel in Israel is still safe.
-It’s important to remember that the main tourists areas are away from Gaza, where this current conflict is taking place (and where any travel in close proximity is prohibited).
-You may come across very small incidents or have to follow the protocol of sirens, but you should not be put off travelling there.
+It’s important to remember that the main tourist areas are away from Gaza, where this current conflict is taking place (and where any travel in close proximity is prohibited).
+You may come across very small incidents or have to follow the protocol of sirens, but you should not be put off traveling there.
 Travel in Israel and in the West Bank is also an opportunity to better understand this conflict from both sides – and that alone is invaluable.”